blueridgeboost/blueridgeboost.github.io/src/content/algebra1.md

 <div class="col-sm-8 left">

-#### Get Ready for Algebra 1
+#### Get Ready for Algebra 1!

-**Summer classes in August!*

-Participate in a carefully developed curriculum to review pre-algebra including fractions, ratios, proportions, order of operations, and exponents.
+Join our summer classes in August, to participate in a carefully developed curriculum to review pre-algebra including fractions, ratios, proportions, order of operations, and exponents.

 #### Algebra 1 Remediation